Want to Take Better Photos? This is How I Take Photographs #1

 These guys mean business.
 They move fast.
 As fast as they possibly can.
 They run one course until the competition is complete.
 Carts seem to be strictly controlled as to how they are constructed and are very basic.

+If you want to take better photos of them there are some things you need to do first.
 Scouting the track for potentially good locations can be challenging.
 It’s a great spectator sport so the track’s lined with people.
 I look for where the best action will happen.
 Okay, I like the corners because there’s a greater possibility to capture a crash happening.

 I positioned myself at this spot for a while.
 Then, when there was a break in racing I moved to another location where I could include a little more of the environment and capture the carts coming head-on at me.

-Setting Up For The Action Photograph
+Setting Up To Take Better Action

 I set up to frame the racers so I could also see the ramp, (top left,) and some of the crowd.
 Including a more than just the man and his machine adds some context to the photos.